Rosario Review (2025)

-Years later, Rosario (now played by Emeraude Toubia) is a stockbroker in New York City, emotionally disconnected from her roots.
-A call from a building superintendent (Paul Ben-Victor) informs her that Griselda has died, and Rosario reluctantly returns to the dark, cluttered apartment of her youth to wait for emergency services, just as a blizzard begins to trap her inside.
+Years later, Rosario (now played by Emeraude Toubia) is a stockbroker in New York City, emotionally disconnected from her roots, when a call from a building superintendent (Paul Ben-Victor) informs her that Griselda has died, and Rosario reluctantly returns to the dark, cluttered apartment of her youth to wait for emergency services, just as a blizzard begins to trap her inside.

 As the power fails Rosario begins to uncover family secrets, some supernatural, others all too human, that force her to reckon with her past, with the film using familiar horror tropes you have seen many times before.